Kuscko/Auditly/README.md

-# RapidRMF
+# Auditly

-RapidRMF automates compliance evidence collection, validation, and reporting for regulated environments.
+Auditly automates compliance evidence collection, validation, and reporting for regulated environments.
 It runs offline on edge networks, writes tamper-evident manifests, and scales to GovCloud with MinIO or S3 vaults.

 ## What it does
 - Collects evidence from Terraform, CI/CD (GitHub, GitLab, Argo), and Azure infrastructure with checksums and manifests